ZintleFaltein/ZintleFaltein.github.io/content/project/pandas/index.md

 #  - Markdown
 ---

-This project was inspired by a Kaggl data set exploring the relationship between mental health and music.
+This project was inspired by a Kaggle data set exploring the relationship between mental health and music.

 <!--more-->